jcfr/scipy2014_boost_python_workshop_student_material/README.md

 ```

 Note that the Python executable may be `python3` or perhaps even `python2` depending on your distribution and configuration.

+## Notes

+ * On Ubuntu 12 (Precise) the boost.python package you should install is libboost-python1.46-dev.
+ * On Ubuntu 14 (Trusty) the boost.python package you should install is libboost-python1.55-dev.
+This can make libraries for Python 2.7, 3.3, and 3.4.
+ * On Ubuntu 14 you may need to update the `PYTHON_EXTENSION_SUFFIX` in `make.common` to `.so` rather than relying on `python3-config`.
+This is because `python3-config --extension-suffix` reports `@SO@` rather than `.so` for some reason.

 # Setting up a Mac OS X system #